-The Federal Government has enacted legislation that requires pension plans such as ours to provide participants and others related to the plan with funding information about their plans.
+The Federal Government enacted legislation that requires pension plans such as ours to provide participants and others related to the plan with funding information.
 The required Annual Funding Notice for the Chicago Laborers' Pension Plan (the "Plan") is enclosed with this letter.